 If you’re a breast cancer survivor like me (or any cancer survivor) then you wrestle with fear of your cancer recurring.
 You might think about it all the time.
 Or perhaps you pretend it’s not there.
 If you’re lucky, you’re managing it reasonably well… at least for now.

 No matter how long you’ve been dealing with it, fear of recurrence is ever-present.
 Yet you probably never (or rarely) admit it to anyone.
 It’s time to talk about it and deal with it.

-Here’s what breast cancer survivors should know about recurrence and how to deal with the ever-present fear.
+Here’s what breast cancer survivors should know about recurrence (and how to start dealing with it effectively).

 Table of Contents

 3 Things Breast Cancer Survivors Should Know About Fear of Recurrence